Anithasadhanala/TaskTrack/README.md

-# Alcovex_todo_Application
+# TaskTrack

-A todo Tasks App that keep track of all the projects which are INREVIEW ,INPROGRESS, COMPLETED states!!!
+A Tasks App that keep track of all the projects which are INREVIEW ,INPROGRESS, COMPLETED states!!!

 # V1.0.0
-This is an initial versionof the Alcovex_todo_Application
+This is an initial version of the taskTrack

 # Must Know About